 The Nursery welcomes pupils who have additional needs.
 The SENCO will support you and your child to access specialist provision should it be required.

 Many children, at some time or other during their schooling, may have special needs that cannot be met within the normal curriculum at nursery.
 Some may have specific physical difficulties like deafness or sight problems.
 Other children may experience difficulties in reading, writing, or behaving appropriately and may need support.
 Staff are very sensitive to these situations, and during their work keep a careful watch on all the children in the setting.
 Sometimes there is a need to place children on the Special Needs register, so they can access additional support.
 Often children make good progress having received additional help, and they may be removed from the register.
-The following steps are put in place:

 Supporting Children with English as an Additional Language